zbb2019/568-HW2/devlog.md

 >   - Send a 400 Bad Request response to the client
 > - the remote server may not be reachable:
 >   - Send a 502 Bad Gateway response to the client

+## 5. Support HTTP GET

+Basically the same as CONNECT.
+At the first request, instead of responding to the client, the proxy will send the request to the remote server and start bi-directional forwarding.

+POST can be supported in the same way.